ekohan/fleetmix/docs/quickstart.md

 ## 1. Installation

-If you cloned the repository already, activate the environment created by `./init.sh`:
+If you cloned the repository already, activate the environment created by `uv`:

 ```bash
 source fleetmix-env/bin/activate  # macOS / Linux